pingidentity/pingidentity-solution-stacks/docs/customer.md

   * PingFederate connects to a supplied dummy SAML application.
   * PingFederate connects to another supplied dummy application using the Agentless Integration Kit (AIK).
   * PingAccess connects to a dummy application using the HTTP headers.
+  * PingDataSync connects to an External Server on PingDirectory.

 > If you currently have one of our other Docker stacks running (such as, the Workforce stack), you'll need to bring down the stack before proceeding.